athms/deep-learning-basics/README.md

 This repository contains a reproducible course on the basics of deep learning.

-Each topic is covered in a separate [Jupyter notebook](https://jupyter.org); each containing a theoretical introduction to its topic as well as a practical exercise.
+Each topic is covered in a separate [Jupyter notebook](https://jupyter.org); each notebook contains theoretical introduction to its topic as well as a practical exercise.

 ## 1. Running the notebooks

 For a general introduction to the Jupyter environment, I recommend [this tutorial](https://www.dataquest.io/blog/jupyter-notebook-tutorial/).

-You can either install all required dependencies for the notebooks locally (see below) or run the Jupyter notebooks on  [Jupyter Binder](https://mybinder.org) using the following link:  https://mybinder.org/v2/gh/athms/deep-learning-basics/HEAD
+You can either run the Jupyter notebooks locally on your personal computer (see below for the installation instructions) or remotely with [Jupyter Binder](https://mybinder.org) using the following link:  https://mybinder.org/v2/gh/athms/deep-learning-basics/HEAD

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/athms/deep-learning-basics/HEAD)